lwebert/Challenge-07-ReadMe-Generator/README.md

 If the application is working correctly, the message "Successfully created professional README.md file for your project!" should appear in your terminal.

+[Click here](https://app.screencastify.com/v3/watch/Rke74KwH8UaNfNGZPPEt) for an example of how the application works!

 ## License

 The application is covered under [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).